test-runner-js/tom/README.md

 export default tom
 ```

-Save the above to file named `test.mjs`, you can now run this test suite in several ways.
-For example, you can run it in Node.js by supplying it as input to `test-runner`.
+Save the above to file named `test.js`, you can now run this test suite in several ways.
+For example, you can run it in Node.js by supplying it as input to [test-runner](https://github.com/test-runner-js/test-runner).

 ```
-$ test-runner tmp/synopsis.mjs
+$ test-runner test.js

 Start: 2 tests loaded